eeb313-2019/Group-4-Birds/README.md

 # Team description

 - Brief biography of each member (what are their skills and approximate responsibilities)

+  Xueqian Ma:

+  Yani Fang: a fourth-year undergraduate student majoring in biodiversity & conservation, minoring in environmental biology and environmental studies.
+Easy-going, can solve disputes among group members, have basic understanding on evolution and human-induced effects on biodiversity, and know a little bit programming.

+  Xinji Zhao:

 - How will team roles be rotated?

+  We will have Xueqian Ma to be our lader for the first two weeks to help us get a fresh start and brainstorm with ideas.
+Yani Fang will be our team leader for the third week on data analysis.
+Xinji Zhao will be our team leader for the final week, whose responsibility is mainly on the organization of our results and preparation of PPT the presentation.
+We prefer that Yani will be our Recorder and Xinji as our Organiser for now, later changes can be applied if that is better.